-Counseling Services offers a variety of psychotherapy, support, drop-in, and psychoeducational groups, including psychotherapy groups for undergraduate and graduate/professional students and specific population/topical groups such as: Eating Disorders, Graduate Students, Women, Lesbian, Gay, Bisexual, Transgender, Questioning, and Queer Students, and Mindfulness Meditation.
+Counseling Services offers a variety of psychotherapy, support, drop-in, and psychoeducational groups, including psychotherapy groups for undergraduate and graduate/professional students and specific population/topical groups such as: Eating Disorders; Graduate Students; Women; Men; Lesbian, Gay, Bisexual, Transgender, Questioning, and Queer Students; and Mindfulness Meditation.
 Some groups run for the entire year, while others are short-term, structured groups.
-The psychoeducational groups include the Career Exploration Group and the Building Social Confidence Group.
+The psychoeducational groups include the Career Exploration Group and the Anxiety Skills Group.
 Additionally, psychoeducational workshops enable students to build awareness and skills related to topics such as mindfulness, values clarification, and distress tolerance.

 Interns are expected to generally co-lead one group per quarter.
-Interns also are expected to facilitate a career exploration group.
 Interns are prepared for and receive supervision on group counseling and psychotherapy in the group psychotherapy seminar during orientation and receive ongoing individual supervision with their staff group co-facilitators.
 Interns co-facilitate therapy/process groups with senior staff but may co-facilitate structured or psychoeducational groups with other trainees.